dblock/code.dblock.org/_posts/2011/2011-02-21-adding-almost-static-pages-to-your-fancy-rails-website.markdown

   #{Page.content_by_name('footer')}
 {% endhighlight %}

 In my example we introduced a convention that a footer page should be called _footer_.
-In the footer page I’ll place a `[Contact](/pages/Contact)` line to link the _Contact_ page.
+In the footer page I'll place a `[Contact](/pages/Contact)` line to link the _Contact_ page.
 Someone from marketing can create and edit that.

 #### Profit